YapengTian/AV-Robustness-CVPR21/README.md

 ### Multimodal Attack
 There are typos in the captions of Tab.
 1 and Tab.
 3. The perturbation strengthens are 0.006 and 0.012 as in Fig. 3 (10^-3) rather than 0.06 and 0.12.
+Next, we will use experiments on the AVE dataset as an example.
+Scripts for other datasets can be found in [scripts](https://github.com/YapengTian/AV-Robustness-CVPR21/tree/master/scripts).

 Training: